apache/kvrocks-website/community/index.md

 ## Slack

-You can join the [Apache Kvrocks community on Slack](https://join.slack.com/t/kvrockscommunity/shared_invite/zt-p5928e3r-OUAK8SUgC8GOceGM6dAz6w).
+You can join the [Apache Kvrocks™ community on Slack](https://join.slack.com/t/kvrockscommunity/shared_invite/zt-p5928e3r-OUAK8SUgC8GOceGM6dAz6w).

 There are a couple of community rules: